mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 So please be kind with us and please give back by forking this repo and helping us to improve the experience for future boots.

 <h2 id="#things-you-should-know-to-succeed-in-phase-3">Things you should know to succeed in phase 3</h2>
-- Phase 3 is unlike any other phase.
+- Phase 3 is unlike any other phase
-- It is less structured.
+- It is less structured
-- You should expect to struggle.
-A lot.
+- You should expect to struggle, A lot
-- rails generate is not to be used for anything but your models
+- Rails generate is not to be used for anything but your models
-- rails generate is not to be used for anything but your models (yes, you need to hear this twice)
+- Rails generate is not to be used for anything but your models (yes, you need to hear this twice)
 - Hartl is a useful guide, but please God do not take it for bible
 - Hartl is a useful guide, but please God do not take it for bible (yes, you ALSO need to hear this twice)
 - Go slow